ransome1/sleek/README.md

   - creation dates
   - recurrences (repeating todos)
   - threshold dates
-* Sort and group todos by priority, due and creation date, context and project or as they occur in the text file
+* Sort and group todos by priority, due date, creation date, threshold date, completion date, context and project or as they occur in the text file
 * Filter todos by context, project and priority
 * Find todos using full-text search compatible with todo.txt syntax
 * Inline autocomplete available